abulka/generator-electron-flask/README.md

 The only trick that electron-flask needs to achieve is to communicate from the flask page living in the iframe to the parent render process page.

-We can simply send a custom event from the flask html like this:
+Simply send a custom event from the iframe's flask rendered HTML to the outer render process HTML `window.parent.document` (or to `window.top.document`) like this:

 ```html
 <li><a href="javascript:window.parent.document.dispatchEvent(new CustomEvent('eventFromIframePage', { detail: { foo: 'bar' } }));">Send custom event to window.parent (render process)</a></li>